cmpadden/airflow-dagster-examples/README.md

 # airflow-dagster-examples
-A compilation of common Airflow DAGs and their Dagster equivalent
+A compilation of common Airflow DAGs and their Dagster equivalent.

+Airflow DAGs are pulled from the [Airflow DAGs repository](https://registry.astronomer.io/dags).

 ## To run